filipvanlaenen/sapor/README.md

 **Version 0.2**

+* Included more data in the calculation of the error estimate.
+* Added the Type field with values Election and Referendum.
+Polls of type Referendum do not try to calculate a seat distribution.
+* Areas: Added Flanders.
-* Areas: Added Greece with a simplified approach to the parliamentary elections
+* Areas: Added Greece with a simplified approach to the parliamentary elections.
-* Areas: Added Norwegian municipalities Oslo, Bergen and Trondheim, local election, 2015
+* Areas: Added Norwegian municipalities Oslo, Bergen and Trondheim, local election, 2015.

 **Version 0.1**

-* First round analysis of poll results as a set of dichotomies, reporting on the most probable fraction, the 95% confidence interval for the vote share, and probability to reach a threshold
+* First round analysis of poll results as a set of dichotomies, reporting on the most probable fraction, the 95% confidence interval for the vote share, and probability to reach a threshold.
 * Second round analysis of poll results as a polychotomy, reporting on the most probable fraction, the most probable rounded fraction, the 95% confidence interval for the vote share, the probability to be larger than the next party,